 Disability Advice Service Lambeth will work with 50 visually impaired people of working age from across London, over two years, to develop their radio and podcasting skills.
 The project aims to give visually impaired people the confidence, skills, equipment and experience to present on ‘live’ radio and produce podcasts, and through this greater employment opportunities.
 Funding Awarded March 2021.

-Lunch Club Plus for the Blind
+Middlesex Association for the Blind

 Royal Society for Blind Children

 Royal Society for Blind Children: 1-2-1 employment support for up to 34 blind and partially sighted young people aged 18-25 who will be supported into secure employment, apprenticeships or self-employment.

 SeeAbility: To support adults (18+) with learning disabilities, autism, and sight loss into employment, and supporting employers to offer work experience.

 Solace Women’s Aid: Levelling Up, Cultivating Empowerment (LUCE) is a pilot project that aims to create readiness within Solace’s Advice Line by providing sight loss training to staff as well as recruiting six blind and visually impaired volunteers to become Advice Line support volunteers, growing their skills and experience in this field in the hope of hiring one or more of the women at the end of the placement.